B M I/POP HLTH 451 — INTRODUCTION TO SAS PROGRAMMING FOR POPULATION HEALTH

 B M I/COMP SCI/PSYCH 841 — COMPUTATIONAL COGNITIVE SCIENCE

 Studies the biological and computational basis of intelligence, by combining methods from cognitive science, artificial intelligence, machine learning, computational biology, and cognitive neuroscience.
+Requires ability to program.

 B M I/STAT 877 — STATISTICAL METHODS FOR MOLECULAR BIOLOGY